keiferc/confirmer/README.md

 ## For End-Users
 ### Install Current Stable Version
 0. __Copy the following deployment ID: // TODO.__
+    - Note: The deployment ID only works for boston.gov accounts.
 1. __Login to your [Gmail account](https://mail.google.com)__.
 2. __Click on the gear icon on the upper right of the Gmail window and click on "Settings".__